hashicorp/design-system/wiki/Website-Media.md

 _Video assets (.mp4, .mov, etc) aren't directly supported by markdown, for more details on how to include them in documentation view the [markdown documentation](/wiki/Website-Markdown.md)._

 These steps are specific to using either Adobe After Effects or Premiere along with Adobe Media Encoder for rendering.
+These applications are available by default and you will need to seek approval from your manager and request a license from IT.

 These steps are focused on _rendering_ a video asset for use on the web using Adobe Media Encoder.
 More complex examples (creating a custom UI in After Effects, more in-depth editing, etc) are beyond the scope of this guide.